What is 59 Inches in Centimeters? A practical guide

 -

 Identifying the Conversion Factor: This is the crucial step.
-Knowing that 1 inch equals 2.54 centimeters is paramount.
+Knowing that 1 inch equals 2.54 centimeters is critical.

 -

 Setting up the Equation: We set up an equation to relate inches and centimeters.
-The equation should ensure that the units cancel out, leaving only the desired unit (centimeters in this case).
+The equation should make sure the units cancel out, leaving only the desired unit (centimeters in this case).

 -